GitHubOliverB/Case_Studies/README.md

-# Data Cleaning - Clothing Case Study
+# Case Studies
- A small case study with a dataset about orderer shirts & other cloths.
-In this section we handle the 'Data Cleaning'.
+A small set of different case studies.